 If you have a wart, you’re going to want to try an at-home wart treatment or visit a dermatologist as soon as possible.
 You need to get the treatment process started right away because it can take a while for a wart to disappear completely.

 While you’re undergoing wart treatment, though, you must remember that your wart is still contagious.
-You could pass the wart-causing virus on to your friends, family members, or complete strangers in Spring.
+You could pass the wart-causing virus on to your friends, family members, or complete strangers.
 There’s also the possibility that your warts can multiply and spread to other parts of your body.
 Imagine starting your wart treatment, only to discover a few days later that a couple more have popped up on your hands.

 Here are a few rules to follow while you have warts: